Belgian Resident Discovers Stolen Italian Marble in Home – Legal Battle Ensues

 2023-12-16 10:29:00

-As he prepares to sell his house, Raphaël De Temmerman could well receive a visit from the… Italian authorities.
-Indeed, the resident of Herzele (about forty kilometers from Brussels, in East Flanders) requested an assessment of his staircase, in which is embedded an engraved stone brought back from a trip to Italy in 1975.
+As he prepares to sell his house, Raphaël De Temmerman might well receive a visit from the… Italian authorities.
+Indeed, the resident of Herzele (regarding forty kilometers from Brussels, in East Flanders) requested an assessment of his staircase, in which is embedded an engraved stone brought back from a trip to Italy in 1975.
 And Raphaël was surprised to learn that the engraving he has had for years is not only authentic, but was actually stolen, before being sold to him.

 Near The last news, Raphael and his son recounted how they recovered this stone during their expedition to Italy.
 “On this trip we visited Pompeii […] To be honest, we mostly saw a lot of rubble there.
 During the excursion, I noticed that we were being followed by a man carrying a brown burlap bag,” explains the Flemish father.
 The individual in question then called out to them to show them what he was carrying: scenes in stone, “perhaps in marble” according to Raphaël.
 The latter, who wanted a souvenir from Pompeii, agreed to buy one of the scenes from the mysterious seller.
 “It was clear he wanted to get rid of his stones quickly.
 I don’t remember how much we paid, but expensive.”